Updated for Autumn / Winter 2015 & 2016 Seasons

 Tips on choosing plants suitable for roof terraces, balconies and patios

-Plants like Pinus mugo, Wollemi Pine and Cedars with their needle-like leaves are very wind tolerant as are tough leaved plants such as Hollies and Yuccas.
+Plants like the low growing, very cute Pinus mugo and the Wollemi Pine and Cedars with their needle-like leaves are very wind tolerant as are tough leaved plants such as Topiary Hollies and Yuccas.
 Low growing and slow growing plants such as Chamaerops Humilis palms, Festuca Glauca, Lavender and Euonymus are also easy to be kept in pots.
 If exposure to wind/heat is a problem it is worthwhile considering reducing this by erecting trellis which will act as a wind break.
 Jasmines and Photinia Red Robin work well on trellis.

 Remember the less exposed the site the wider the types of plants that can be grown.
 Many roof terraces are situated around Central London in fairly built up areas where there are milder conditions and, unless very high up, many plants can be grown.

 As a general rule of thumb the smaller leaves a plant has the more it will tolerate wind therefore large leaves are not recommended as they are very prone to wind damage.
-Very tall trees may not always be suitable as they will have to be stabilised in strong wind unless they have extra large planters.
+Very tall trees may not always be suitable as they will have to be stabilised in strong wind unless they are in extra-large planters.

 Plants to avoid for Roof Terraces, Balconies and Patios